networknt/light-doc/content/tutorial/common/discovery/multiple.md

 Now, you can see API B can be failed over to either 7444 instance or 7445 instance of API D.
 As we are caching the connection in API B, we have to shutdown one instance in order to fail over to another.
 You can change the API B to get a new connection for each request.
-This will impact the performance however, it won't pin API B to once instance for ever.
+This will impact the performance however, it won't pin API B to one instance forever.
 The server will disconnect the connection if it is idle for a period time so eventually the load balancer will put load equally to all instances.
 Developers can try to disconnect after a period of time or a number of request to take advantage of cache and at the same time enable load balancing.

-The next step, we are going to use consul to do the service registry and discovery.
+The next step, we are going to use [consul][] to do the service registry and discovery.

+[consul]: /tutorial/common/discovery/consul/